Weighted Average Calculator

 When to Use

-• Determining the average return of an investment portfolio based on asset allocation weights.
+• Determining the overall return of an investment portfolio with varying asset allocations and position sizes.

 How It Works